-Option 1 - The board can consider each application on a case-by-case basis.
-Under this option, upon receiving a copy of an application for the tax exemption, the board of county commissioners has a period of 30 days in which to adopt a resolution to approve or reject the exemption.
-A longer period for consideration may be authorized at the discretion of the Director of the Ohio Development Services Agency.
+Option 1 - The board can consider each application on a case by case basis.
+Under this option upon receiving a copy of an application for the tax exemption, the board of county commissioners has a period of 30 days in which to adopt a resolution to approve or reject the exemption.
+A longer period for consideration may be authorized at the discretion of the Director of Development.
 The board's failure to take any action within the 30 day period, or a longer time frame if authorized by the Director, results in a rejection of the request for tax exemption.